Dash cams: what are they and how do they work?

 It’s worth delving into the specifications and reading reviews before choosing a dash cam to ensure it’ll film clearly when there’s lots of glare from the sun and at night.
 A handful of dash cams have polarised lenses to help combat reflections and glare, and they can be worth seeking out, as an insurance company may well reject footage that’s obscured by glare.
-Dash cams worth considering for this reason are the Nextbase 512G and 402.
+Examples of dash cams worth considering in this regard are the Nextbase 512G and 402 models.

 Best dash cam-related apps

 Dash cams from brands like iOn let you view footage on a smartphone without having to remove the camera or connect it to a computer.
-Consider the quality and compatibility of the dash cam mount with your car, too, with some like the Transcend 200 and 220 coming with clever mounts that fit behind the rear-view mirror, improving safety and reducing clutter.
-The Garmin 55 Plus comes with a magnetic fitting for easier removal.
+Consider the quality and compatibility of the dash cam mount with your car, too, given that models like the Transcend 200 and 220 come with clever mounts that can be fitted behind the rearview mirror, improving safety and reducing clutter.
+Another example of this is the Garmin 55 Plus, which comes with a magnetic fitting for easier removal.

 Best value dash cams